1966 South African general election

 General elections were held in South Africa on 30 March 1966.
-The result was another comprehensive victory for the National Party under Hendrik Frensch Verwoerd.

-The election marked a major strengthening of power for the ruling NP, which gained a two-thirds majority in parliament for the first time.
-The main opposition United Party slightly increased its share of the popular vote, but nevertheless saw its parliamentary representation considerably reduced.
+The result was another landslide victory for the National Party (NP) under H. F. Verwoerd.
+The election marked a major strengthening of power for the ruling NP, which gained a supermajority in parliament for the first time.
+The main opposition United Party (UP) slightly increased its share of the popular vote, but nevertheless saw its parliamentary representation considerably reduced.

 The number of House of Assembly seats for White voters in South Africa had been increased from 150 to 160 by the Constitution Amendment Act of 1965.
 In addition, there were six seats for White voters from South-West Africa (now Namibia).
 There were also four seats reserved for Coloured representatives, who did not have to stand for re-election during 1966.

-On 6 September, several months after the election, Prime Minister Verwoerd was assassinated.
+On 6 September, several months after the elections, Prime Minister Verwoerd was assassinated.

 Coloured Representative Members

 The second election for the four coloured representative members had taken place on 4 October 1961, before the (white voters only) general election on 8 October 1961.
-Under the Separate Representation of Voters Act 1951, the members had been elected to serve until the dissolution of the 1961–1966 Parliament.
+Under the Separate Representation of Voters Act 1951, the members had been elected to serve until the dissolution of the 1961–1966 parliament.

 The Progressive Party (PP) won the two seats representing coloured voters on the Cape Provincial Council, at an election in 1965.
 The National Party (NP) government became concerned at the prospect of four additional Progressive MPs being elected.
 The opposition United Party (UP) also feared the loss of support, if the existing four UP supported independent members were defeated.

 Parliament passed the Separate Representation of Voters Amendment Act 1965.
 This legislation extended the term of the existing coloured representatives until October 1966.
 Further Separate Representation of Voters Amendment Acts, in 1966 and 1968, extended the term until the dissolution of what turned out to be the 1966–1970 Parliament.
 The coloured representation in Parliament would then be abolished.